 I’m working on a section of the book about walking.
-It’s a tough one, because terms that we all take for granted -- the word walking, for example -- aren't defined as specifically as they need to be when discussing the actual physical act of walking.
+It’s a tough one, because terms that we all take for granted—the word walking, for example—aren't defined as specifically as they need to be when discussing the actual physical act of walking.
 Say, for example, a person goes out and walks along a paved road to the store.
 Or, that same person walks along a dirt path to the store.
 Or say they cut through giant fields of grass, where there is no path, and continue up a hill...to the store.
 Say in each of these cases, the mileage covered is exactly the same.
 Does this mean that the walking in each scenario impacted their body in the same way?
 No, it doesn't.
 Walking can be executed an infinite number of ways, each creating a particular pattern of use and adaptation.
 And what about being shod or unshod?
 A hiking boot vs. a Vibram?

 Each variable I’ve listed here (hillage, terrain, footwear) impacts the loads created by walking, which means the joints and muscles used are different in each of these cases.
-The result-body is different in each of these cases.
+The resulting body is different in each of these cases.
 The energy utilized is different in each of these cases.
 To say “I walked,” “I walked 3 miles,” or "I walked 3 miles in 42 minutes" gives little data about how the body was actually used to accomplish the task of walking.

 "There are two general ways terrain can vary: grade (uphill, downhill and how much of either) and surface (rough, slippery, bumpy, rocky, hole-y, etc.).
 Every unique combination of grade and surface results in a particular physical stimulation.
-When comparing the endless number of joint contortions and muscle-contraction counterparts that come with wildly varying terrain to the single, repetitive pattern of joint ranges of motion and muscle contractions we actually use, it is clear, quantitatively, that the physical outcomes born of our walking habits should be thought of as repetitive use injuries."
+When comparing the endless number of joint contortions and muscle-contraction counterparts that come with wildly varying terrain to the single, repetitive pattern of joint ranges of motion and muscle contractions we actually use, it is clear, quantitatively, that the physical outcomes born of our walking habits can be thought of as repetitive use injuries."

 (Don’t judge my spelling and grammar.
 I have an editor, thank goodness.
 Hopefully you get the idea.)